Insurance Claim Glossary: Plain English Definitions

 - Coinsurance

-- A penalty on commercial policies if you insure your property for less than the required percentage of its value.
-If you are underinsured, the insurer reduces every payment proportionally.
+- A penalty for under-insurance — most commonly seen on commercial policies and on some residential dwelling forms.
+If property is insured for less than the required percentage of its value, the insurer reduces every payment proportionally.

 - Contents (Coverage C)